-A charitable contribution is when you donate money (including securities or business ownership interests), goods or services to an organization and deduct the market value of this contribution on your income tax return.
-An IRS webpage elaborates:
+A charitable contribution is when you donate money (including securities or business ownership interests), goods or services to an organization and deduct the market value of the contribution on your income tax return.
+The IRS elaborates:

 “Contributions must be made to qualified organizations to be deductible.
 You cannot deduct contributions made to specific individuals, political organizations and candidates.”

 Here, “qualified organizations” is the phrase to pay attention to.
 The IRS does not allow you to “donate” money to your Uncle Bob up the road or the pizza shop downtown and deduct it from your income taxes.
-Generally, the only types of organizations you can legally deduct your contributions to are nonprofits.
-But not all nonprofits qualify.
-More specifically, an organization must have a religious, educational, literary, charitable or scientific purpose and 501(c)(3) status from the IRS.
+Generally, the only charitable donation deductions you can take are donations made to not for profit 501(c)(3) charitable organizations, but not all nonprofits qualify.
+More specifically, an organization must have a religious, educational, literary, charitable, or scientific purpose and 501(c)(3) status from the IRS.
 If you are unsure whether an organization qualifies, use this IRS search tool to figure it out.

 Different Forms of Contributions